-There is currently no cost to become a member of the network.
+There are no costs associated with being a member of the network.

 How do we become a member?

 Any legal service organization that provides free or low cost representation in DC can apply to become a member by completing our membership form.

 The organization does not need to identify as an organization that serves victims of crime.

 Do I have to accept every case that is referred to me?

 No. The network does not guarantee that a client will receive services, but we do request that members diligently and thoroughly consider all network referrals for legal advice or representation.
 We understand that not every case is ripe for legal representation and must be evaluated on an individual basis.

 How does the network work?

 What happens if we can’t accept a case?